An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Introduction

 Model-based solutions, such as Model Predictive Control (MPC) \cite{yao2021,salakij2016,morari1999}, are an alternative to reactive controllers.
 These controllers use physical models of buildings to simulate their thermal dynamics and analytically derive optimal HVAC control.
 Usually, MPC consider not only the characteristics of the environment but also other constraints and contextual data such as occupancy or weather.
 This ability to characterize and predict environmental conditions makes MPC outperform reactive controllers \cite{yao2021,kumpel2021,efheij2019}.
 Nevertheless, MPC also suffers from certain limitations.
-In addition to the high computational power it demands, precise system calibration is necessary to achieve the expected performance, which is not easily scalable since that each building is unique in its layout and thermodynamic properties \cite{gomez2019}.
-This poses a challenge in terms of cost-effectiveness, as many factors must be considered: materials, occupancy, end-use, location, orientation, etc. Consequently, this has resulted in a relatively low number of buildings implementing MPC strategies at the moment \cite{serale2018}.
+In addition to the high computational power it demands, precise system calibration is necessary to achieve the expected performance, which is not easily scalable since each building is unique in its layout and thermodynamic properties \cite{gomez2019}.
+This poses a challenge in terms of cost-effectiveness, as many factors must be considered: materials, occupancy, end-use, location, orientation, etc. \edited{Consequently, this has resulted in a relatively small number of buildings currently implementing MPC strategies compared to `if-then-else', `on/off' or `bang-bang' RBC controllers, as well as PID where digital control and variable frequency drives are available} \cite{serale2018}.

-Given the shortcomings of classical methods, Reinforcement Learning (RL) has been recently proposed as a viable alternative for complex control problems.
+Given the shortcomings of these methods, Reinforcement Learning (RL) has been recently proposed as a viable alternative for complex control problems.
 RL is a computational learning method focused on the interaction of an agent with its environment, either real or simulated.
-It is iterative and based on trial and error, with the agent receiving positive rewards if its actions lead to desirable states.
-Therefore, the agent's goal will be to discover which actions lead to the maximization of this reward \cite{sutton2018}.
+This is an iterative learning method, based on trial and error, where a reward function makes the agent lean towards preferable actions or states.
+Therefore, the agent's goal will be to discover which actions lead to the maximization of the expected reward \cite{sutton2018}.
 The combination of RL with deep neural networks has led to a growing application of Deep Reinforcement Learning (DRL) in numerous domains \cite{mnih2015,gibney2016,gupta2021}, including HVAC control \cite{barrett2015,azuatalam2020,perera2021,yang2021,fu2022}.
 Accordingly, DRL can learn sophisticated control strategies from data \cite{biemann2021}, generally obtained from building simulations, while using more computationally efficient building models than MPCs \cite{deng2022}.